-The Canon PIXMA TR4520 is an okay family printer best suited for family use.
-This fairly small and compact printer uses a singular color ink cartridge and has great color accuracy for printing photos.
+The Canon PIXMA TR4520 is a fairly small and compact printer, which uses a singular color ink cartridge and has great color accuracy for printing photos.
 However, it doesn't yield a lot of black and color pages before it runs out of ink, and it also prints very slowly.
 Its 2-line Full Dot Matrix LCD display can be frustrating for some as it can be hard to see it clearly if you're not at the right angle, and its interface can be hard to navigate.

 The Canon PIXMA TR4520 is okay as a family printer.
 It has great photo color accuracy for saving your favorite family portraits and a flatbed scanner for digitizing family documents.
 Its cost-to-print for black and color is disappointing, though, especially because it doesn't yield a lot of pages of either cartridge and you may have to replace the cartridge more often.

 The Canon PIXMA TR4520 is poor for home office use.
 It runs out of black ink fairly quickly and you may have to replace the cartridge more often.
 It's also extremely slow printing off black text documents, which isn't great when you have a lot of pages that need printing.
 It has an automatic document feeder to streamline your scanning or copying but double-sided documents need to be done manually.
 It also has an integrated fax.